 So, Can You Be A Personal Trainer?

-The short answer is sure, you can do it.
-But, if you decide this is what you really want to do, please do it the right way.
-My goal in writing these words were not to scare you but to tell you things others might not, and to help you start thinking about how to do it the right way.
+Yes, you can be a personal trainer.
+My goal here was to help you understand there is more to it than just getting a fitness certification.
+My goal was not to scare you but to tell you things others might not, and to help you start thinking about how to do it the right way.